 Prince Edward Island (PEI), which consists of the island itself and several surrounding isles, is Canada’s smallest province.

 The PEI PNP is Prince Edward Island’s Provincial Nominee Program.
-Through this program, prospective immigrants with the skills and experience targeted by the province may receive a Prince Edward Island Provincial Nomination Certificate, which will allow that foreign national to apply for Canadian permanent residence with processing times that are faster than other Canadian immigration classes.
+Through this program, prospective immigrants with the skills and experience targeted by the province may receive a Prince Edward Island Provincial Nomination Certificate, after which they can apply for Canadian permanent residence with the Government of Canada.